Skip to main content

 Deploy With Custom Parameters

-The platform utilizes a Helm chart found in the deploy-templates folder of each component repository.
-To deploy a feature branch with custom variables, select the Values override option on the environment page.
-The Values override option allows to redefine default parameters in the deploy-templates folder of the Helm chart.
+The platform utilizes a Helm chart found in the deploy-templates folder of each Project repository.
+To deploy a feature branch with custom variables, select the Values override option on the Environment page.
+The Values override option allows you to override default parameters in the deploy-templates folder of the Helm chart.

 note